evanap003300/Small-Business-Website/README.md

 ## Impact

-* Live website helped generate 10+ client leads per month through the contact form.
+* Live website which helps generate 10+ client leads per month through the contact form.
 * Provided the business with its first online presence, increasing customer trust and accessibility.
 * Built in collaboration with a real client to reflect their branding, services, and messaging.